 • Residence Life Team.
 If you are a student living in student accommodation you can access support from the Res Life Team by calling Paisley 0141 848 3159 or Ayr 01292 886316, or emailing accommodation@uws.ac.uk.
 The team can be an important source of guidance and support for students.

 • Extenuating Circumstances.
 If you feel your studies have been affected by what has happened you can consider applying for extenuating circumstances.
-You can speak to your personal tutor if you have any questions or speak to a member of staff at The Hub.
+You can speak to your personal tutor if you have any questions or speak to an employee at The Hub.
 You can also get advice on the process from the Advice Centre in the Union

-• People & Organisational Development.
+• People & Wellbeing.
 Your HR Business Partner will be able to provide guidance and identify the support that’s available for you.
 You can email the team by clicking here

-• Health Assured is the University’s employee assistance programme, a confidential helpline that is available 24 hours a day for staff and their immediate family.
-You can access full details of how to get in touch on the staff hub
+• Health Assured is the University’s employee assistance programme, a confidential helpline that is available 24 hours a day for employees and their immediate family.
+You can access full details of how to get in touch on the Employee Hub

 • Occupational Health is a service aimed at promoting and maintaining optimum health and can support you with any specific concerns you may have about your health and its impact on your wellbeing and role.
-You can access full details of how to get in touch on the staff hub
+You can access full details of how to get in touch on the Employee Hub

 If you would like to submit information on a support service that you think might help others, please contact us with details by using the Talk To Us link in the top right-hand corner of this page (opens new email message window).